prakharjadaun/Exploratory-Data-Analysis-of-IPL-2022/README.md

 # **IPL Data Analysis 2022**

-We have performed web scrapping on the data of IPL 2022.
+We have performed web scrapping on the data of IPL 2022 which was dynamic in nature.
 We have retrieved data such as:

 1. Points Table
 2. Orange Cap Table